joe-zhang3/JsonAPI.Net/README.md

 ## License
-This is under MIT license, so enjoy yourself.
+This is under MIT license.